Littoral combat ship: Operational issues

 A Government Accountability Office report in April 2014 found that several U.S. 7th Fleet officials thought the LCS was more useful in the Persian Gulf, but not suitable in the Pacific theater as they lacked the speed, range, and electronic warfare capabilities.
 The first two vessels from each maker were found to be overweight and not meeting performance requirements for endurance or sprinting over 40 knots.
 Navy leaders contend that the LCS's shallow draft is well suited for Pacific operations due to the many shallow-water ports, typically difficult for larger warships to access.
 The GAO report recommended the Navy consider buying fewer ships of the type if its limitations prevent effective use in the Pacific theater.
 The GAO also found that both designs were overweight and underperforming.

-Small surface combatant (SSC)

-On 24 February 2014, Secretary of Defense Chuck Hagel directed the Navy to submit alternative proposals for a new surface combatant comparable to a frigate that can operate in all regions under conflict conditions.
-In response to Pentagon direction to halt LCS purchases at 32 ships, the Navy is re-examining the vessels' role, such as whether they have enough protection and firepower to survive against advanced adversaries, and alternate proposals which included a modified LCS or a new platform.
-The Navy requires the class' roles of counter-mine, anti-submarine, and surface warfare provided by modules.
-Proponents point out that the LCS was not designed to function like destroyers but for littoral tasks like high-speed patrols and counter-piracy missions, moving at 40 knots and within shallow water where other ships cannot.

-Hagel was concerned that the LCS would make up one-sixth of the Navy's 300-ship force.
-The 2013 DOT&E report on the two LCS ships questioned their survivability as their requirements did not include features for sustained combat operations unlike other Navy surface combatants.
-A new ship class would need built-in anti-submarine and surface warfare mission features, as opposed to swappable mission modules.
-On 27 March 2014, Chief of Naval Operations Admiral Jonathan W. Greenert and Secretary of the Navy Ray Mabus defended the LCS's survivability and the need for 52 small surface combatants before the Senate Armed Services Committee.
-Greenert explained that the LCS meets or exceeds survivability and recoverability standards, was as survivable as a frigate, and was more survivable than mine countermeasures and patrol craft; susceptibility has to be improved upon, and he would consider modifications to increase survivability and flexibility.